emb-riscv/specs-markdown/exceptions-and-interrupts.md

 specific, but must
 be at least 3 (i.e. at least 8 priority levels).

-> <sup>Extra care must be considered when moving code to implmentations with fewer priority levels, since truncation could lead to priority inversions.
+> <sup>Extra care must be considered when moving code to implementations with fewer priority levels, since truncation could lead to priority inversions.
   For example, when moving a program from devices with 4-bit priority bits to devices with 3-bit priorities, if the application